zaman13/fluorescence-image-sequence-analysis/README.md

 ## Features of the avarage brightness analysis code
-- Can handle a series of tiff images located in a folder
+- Can handle a single image or a series of tiff images located in a folder
 - Can work with 16bit tiff images
 - Adaptive thresholding is used for masking
 - Custom 16 bit adaptive thresholding algorithm